DAISY Pipeline

 The overarching principles remain the same:

-By adopting modern standards (and off-the-shelf implementations of those standards), version 2 of the project aims to
+By adopting modern standards (and off-the-shelf implementations of those standards), the “Pipeline 2” project aims to